theCompanyDream/strapi-supergpt/README.md

 - Click on Integration to get sample code integration code.
 - Copy the code and paste it in your terminal.

+## 🌐 Supported Languages

+- Arabic (العربية)
+- German (Deutsch)
+- Spanish (Español)
+- French (Français)
+- Hindi (हिन्दी)
+- Italian (Italiano)
+- Japanese (日本語)
+- Korean (한국어)
+- Polish (Polski)
+- Portuguese (Português)
+- Simplified Chinese (简体中文)

+Please note that the translations may vary and are provided by contributors.
+If you notice any inaccuracies or have suggestions for improvement, feel free to contribute!

 ## 📝 License

 [MIT License](LICENSE)